JetBrains/intellij-sdk-docs/topics/tutorials/file_and_code_templates/providing_file_templates.md

 It includes templates located in the <path>fileTemplates/j2ee</path> directory and registered via the `com.intellij.fileTemplateGroup` extension point (EP).
 Note that the <path>j2ee</path> directory name is historical and unrelated to the J2EE technology.
 This category is intended for templates that are not used for creating core language entities or are used less frequently by users, e.g., a specific XML configuration file, a framework-specific class in Java language, etc.
-To include file templates in the <control>Other</control> section of the <ui-path>Settings/Preferences | Editor | File and Code Templates</ui-path> settings page, provide an implementation of the
+To include file templates in the <control>Other</control> section of the <ui-path>Settings | Editor | File and Code Templates</ui-path> settings page, provide an implementation of the
 [`FileTemplateGroupDescriptorFactory`](%gh-ic%/platform/lang-api/src/com/intellij/ide/fileTemplates/FileTemplateGroupDescriptorFactory.java)
 and register it via the `com.intellij.fileTemplateGroup` EP.